fefa4ka/eer-components/Button/README.md

 In this example, the `enter` button is configured to be a push-pullup type button, with a bounce delay of 100 milliseconds.
 The `.io` field is set to the gpio HAL, and the `.pin` field is set to the specific pin that the button is connected to.
 The `.clock` field is set to the clk component's state's time field, which is used for timestamping button events for bounce filtering.

-The `Button_is_pressed(enter)` macro can be used to check the current state of the button, whether it is pressed or not.
+The `Button_is_pressed(enter)` macro can be used to check the current state of the button, whether it is pressed or not, which will return a boolean value indicating whether the button is currently pressed.

 The `on` field is used to set callbacks for button events such as `press`, `release`, and `toggle`.
 These callbacks will be invoked when the corresponding event occurs.